Internal data transfers¶

 Copying data to/from the H:, N:, and S: drives¶

-To avoid impacting other users, you must run transfers on compute nodes.
+To avoid impacting other users, you should run transfers on compute nodes, if at all possible.

-N:, and S: drives are not accessible from compute nodes by
+and S: drives are not accessible from compute nodes by default.

 Therefore, you must start an interactive session, log in using the